 Volunteers share talents like playing musical instruments, singing, story-telling, painting, writing, and performing arts.

 Volunteers work with participants with special needs who require one-on-one attention because of a disability or impairment.
-Volunteers take a participant for a walk in the immediate area, for conversation, or reading a book.
-It’s a time that the participant receives special attention.
+Volunteers take a participant for a walk in the immediate area, engage in conversation, or read a book.
+It’s a time when the participant receives special attention.

 Volunteers bring their pets to the adult day care center so the participants can enjoy holding or playing with the dog.
 The volunteer encourages participants to share stories about their former pet loved ones and to reminisce about them.